The phase transition for parking on Galton--Watson trees: The different trees and their relations

 \subsection{Parking on $ \mathcal{T}_\infty$ and a random walk}

 We quickly recall the construction of Kesten's tree $ \mathcal{T}_\infty$.
 We denote by $\overline{ \nu}$ the size biased distribution of $\nu$ obtained by putting for $k \geq 0$

 By criticality of $\nu$, this defines a probability distribution with expectation $ \Sigma^2+1$.
-The random tree $ \mathcal{T}_\infty$ is an infinite plane tree, obtained as follows: Start from a semi-infinite line $\{S_{0}, S_{1}, \dots\}$ of vertices rooted at $S_0$, called the \emph{spine}, and graft independently on each $S_{i}$ a random number $Y-1$ of independent Galton--Watson trees where $Y \sim \overline{\nu}$.
-To get a plane tree (i.e.~ a tree with a planar orientation), independently for each vertex of the spine, consider a random uniform ordering of the children.
+The random tree $ \mathcal{T}_\infty$ is an infinite plane tree, obtained as follows: Start from a semi-infinite line $\{S_{0}, S_{1}, \dots\}$ of vertices rooted at $S_0$, called the \emph{spine}, and graft independently on each $S_{i}$ a random number $Y-1$ of independent $\nu$-Galton--Watson trees, see e.g. \cite{LG05} for a definition, where $Y \sim \overline{\nu}$.
+To get a plane tree (i.e.~a tree with a planar embedding), independently for each vertex of the spine, consider a random uniform ordering of the children.
 See \cite{AD14} for details and Figure \ref{fig:kestentree} for an illustration.
 In particular the mean number of trees grafted on each vertex of the spine is $\sum_{k\geq 1} \overline{\nu}_{k} \cdot (k-1) = \Sigma^{2}$.

 The parking process is easy to analyse on $ \mathcal{T}_{\infty}$ as observed in \cite{GP19}. {To do this, we shall perform the parking process in two stages: we first (try to) park all the cars arriving in the subtrees grafted to the spine of $ \mathcal{T}_{\infty}$ and then park the remaining cars arriving on the spine of $ \mathcal{T}_{\infty}$.
-After performing the first stage, let us focus} on the number of incoming cars at $S_{h}$ the $h$-th vertex on the spine coming for the ``branches on the sides'' {(first stage of the parking process)} together with the possible cars arriving precisely at this vertex.
-By the description of $ \mathcal{T}_{\infty}$, these quantities are i.i.d.~with law
+After performing the first stage, let us focus} on the number of incoming cars at $S_{h}$ the $h$-th vertex on the spine coming from the ``branches on the sides'' {(first stage of the parking process)} together with the possible cars arriving precisely at this vertex.
+By the description of $ \mathcal{T}_{\infty}$, these quantities are i.i.d.~and distributed according to the law of the random variable $Z$ defined by:

 where $ Y \sim \overline{\nu}$, $F_{i} \sim \varphi_{}( \mathcal{T})$, $P \sim \mu$ are all independent.
 In particular, the mean of $Z$ is equal to $ \Sigma^2 \mathbb{E}[\varphi( \mathcal{T})]+m$ which is the quantity appearing in Line (ii) of Theorem \ref{thm:main}. {Performing the second stage of the parking}, it is easy to see that the flux at the root can be written as